SharifElfouly/Yet-Another-EfficientDet-Pytorch/readme.md

 The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>

+## Weights

+Download the .pth files and put them into a newly created directory called weights.

 ## Performance

 ## Pretrained weights and benchmark on GTX 1070